 Major Story Arcs

-Even under Moonstones leadership the Thunderbolts didn’t fair any better because of the lack of trust they had with her and with each other.
-After managing to elude capture from SHIELD that was led by GW Bridge, a group of amateur costumed heroes known as the Lightening Rods offered their assistance on helping Bridge capture the Thunderbolts.
+Even under Moonstone's leadership the Thunderbolts didn’t fair any better because of the lack of trust they had with her and with each other.
+After managing to elude capture from SHIELD that was led by GW Bridge, a group of amateur costumed heroes known as the Lightening Rods offered their assistance in helping Bridge capture the Thunderbolts.
 As the Thunderbolts found themselves eluding Bridge once again, they next found themselves led into a fight against the Lightening Rods.
 Even though both teams fought each other for a great amount of time, the Thunderbolts managed to gain victory over the Lightening Rods and use their costumes to escape Bridge’s SHIELD unit once again.
 Elsewhere, Baron Zemo found himself being stalked by a new Citizen V, who was actually Dallas Riordan in disguise.
-Originally after the Thunderbolts were exposed as criminals, Dallas lost her political career because of her ties with them and later was recruited by a secret organization known as V-Battalion because of her heritage being related to the original Citizen-V.
+Originally, after the Thunderbolts were exposed as criminals, Dallas lost her political career because of her ties with them and later was recruited by a secret organization known as V-Battalion because of her heritage being related to the original Citizen-V.

 Recruiting and giving Dallas the Citizen-V mantle, she set off on a quest to gain vengeance against Zemo and the remaining Thunderbolts for ruining her life and the Citizen-V legacy.
-Even though Zemo managed to avoid both Dallas and Captain America who was also searching for Zemo, he managed to locate a signal from Graviton who was trapped in the Microverse and sought to release Graviton as a means for revenge against the Thunderbolts.
+Even though Zemo managed to avoid both Dallas and Captain America (who was also searching for Zemo), he managed to locate a signal from Graviton who was trapped in the Microverse and sought to release Graviton as a means for revenge against the Thunderbolts.
 Designing a robot that resembled the Hulk that could provide enough energy to release Graviton, Zemo sent the robot to attack the Thunderbolts who were still fleeing from SHIELD.

-After halting Graviton’s attack, matters would turn for the worst when Crimson Cowl and her formed team of Masters of Evil approached the Thunderbolts.
-Originally both Thunderbolts and this version of the Masters fought each other under Zemo’s command, yet this time Crimson Cowl decided to make the offer of recruiting the Thunderbolts into her Masters as well gaining the benefits and pay because of their criminal history.
+After halting Graviton’s attack, matters would turn for the worst when Crimson Cowl and her team of Masters of Evil approached the Thunderbolts.
+Originally, both Thunderbolts and this version of the Masters fought each other under Zemo’s command, yet this time Crimson Cowl decided to make the offer of recruiting the Thunderbolts into her Masters as well as gaining the benefits and pay because of their criminal history.
 Influenced by Crimson’s offer, she gave them time to think of their decision on whether they would want to continue as wanted heroes or return to their ways as members for the Masters of Evil.

-During this time they still continued on with their heroic ways when investigating disappearances in a small Colorado town known as Burton Canyon.
-Upon investigation they found that the mutated enforcer known as Charcoal, who was under the orders given by the Secret Empire to collect people for experimentation, was menacing the town.
+During this time, they still continued on with their heroic ways when investigating disappearances in a small Colorado town known as Burton Canyon.
+Upon investigation, they found that the mutated enforcer known as Charcoal, who was under the orders given by the Secret Empire to collect people for experimentation, was menacing the town.
 Even though Charcoal battled and was defeated by the Thunderbolts, he found himself inspired by the team and their display of heroism.

 A Second Chance